recite/re-cite.org/README.md

 * Export the final database with APA references to a CSV to check the correctness of references, etc. using [export.py](export.py)

 ### Authors

 Ken Cor, Gaurav Sood, and Khanh Tran

+### Contributor Code of Conduct

+The project welcomes contributions from everyone!
+In fact, it depends on it.
+To maintain this welcoming atmosphere, and to collaborate in a fun and productive way, we expect contributors to the project to abide by the [Contributor Code of Conduct](https://www.contributor-covenant.org/version/1/4/code-of-conduct).

 ### License